bellflight/AVR-Docs/content/en/basic-drone-assembly/landing-gear/_index.md

 ![3D printed parts and aluminum rods for landing gear](landing_gear_drilling_1.jpg)

-Attaching the aluminmum rods to the landing gear mounts will require drilling holes in each rod.
+Attaching the aluminum rods to the landing gear mounts will require drilling holes in each rod.
 We will walk through this process in detail to ensure success and minimize frustration.
 You will need a drill, 1/16" bit, 1/8" bit, screw (or nail), and a Sharpie.

 ![Tools necessary for drilling aluminum rod](landing_gear_drilling_2.jpg)